Spacial/awesome-csirt/README.md

 * [subscraper](https://github.com/m8r0wn/subscraper): External pentest tool that performs subdomain enumeration through various techniques.
 In addition, SubScraper will provide information such as HTTP & DNS lookups to aid in potential next steps.
 * [red_team_telemetry](https://github.com/ztgrace/red_team_telemetry)
 * [SharpSploitConsole](https://github.com/anthemtotheego/SharpSploitConsole): SharpSploit Console is just a quick proof of concept binary to help penetration testers or red teams with less C# experience play with some of the awesomeness that is SharpSploit.
+* [proxycannon-ng](https://github.com/proxycannon/proxycannon-ng): A private botnet using multiple cloud environments for pentesters and red teamers. - Built by the community during a hackathon at the WWHF 2018 security conference
+* [PentestHardware](https://github.com/unprovable/PentestHardware): Kinda useful notes collated together publicly

 ### Vulnerability